aprilmayjune135/42_miniRT/README.md

 * Pre-existing scene files can be found under directory `scene` _(no need to add `./scene/` for these files when passing as an argument)_.

 ### Window Interactivity
-It is possible to interactive with the scene through keyboard and mouse:
+It is possible to change the viewer perspective in the scene through keyboard and mouse:
 * Move viewer perspective from keyboard:
   * up: ⬆️ or `w`
   * down: ⬇️ or `s`